 Hi guys!
 I am so excited to be sharing a new blanket pattern with you.
 It feels like it’s been ages since I’ve posted about a blanket, so it’s nice to switch things up, and bring some balance back to the blog.
-This blanket is made using the single crochet, half double crochet, and puff stitch to create tons of texture.
+This textured crochet afghan is made using the single crochet, half double crochet, and puff stitch to create tons of texture.
 There is also some fun colour work to hold your interest as you crochet.
 Whose ready to get started?

 You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE! or Ravelry HERE!
 This PDF includes the complete pattern, instructions for 10 blanket sizes (Baby to California King), and step-by-step pictures, so you can follow along on paper, highlight and make notes.
 It is a total of 13 pages including the cover page.

-I started working on this blanket over a year and a half ago, and I didn’t have an end goal in mind when I crocheted the first panel.
+I started working on this textured crochet afghan over a year and a half ago, and I didn’t have an end goal in mind when I crocheted the first panel.
 I just played around with some stitches until I liked what I saw.
 I was able to finish the first three panels of the blanket before I got busy with other things; life always gets in the way of our crochet time, doesn’t it?
 Anyway, this blanket got put on the back burner and thrown in the closet, until I re-discovered it during quarantine.
 While the isolation hasn’t been great, I have to admit that it’s given me plenty of time to crochet.

 My Yarn Choice